 Welcome to the second installment of our Funny Photography Quotes blog post extravaganza.
+Operating world class photo tour workshops as we do, we are always interested in your funny anecdotes or jokes, so please contact us if you have a doozy or two.
 If you missed the first one, here you go.
 The first post really surprised us in the number of views it continues to receive, even more than our home page!
 We are not at all sure this is good news.
 We apologize for the poor resolution of the images in Part 1, but they were the best our crack staff could find for free during their exhausting 10 minute work day.
 The humor is still pretty sharp though.

 For this installment we’ve had to include some “otherwise” quotes, otherwise we would not have enough content to satisfy either you or Big Brother Google’s minimum juice SEO word count.
 As we lamented in the original, there just isn’t as much funny photography stuff out there as there should be!
 So please dear reader, send us your funny photography quotes, photos and/or anecdotes so we can keep this series going.

 Anyway, the “otherwise”, while not funny (at least not intentionally) are in some cases, actually insightful.
 Some are over the top in our view, so we take advantage of this to mock them mercilessly for your reading pleasure.
 Let’s not get too serious dear photographers, not too full of ourselves.
 Because let’s face it, most of us are just goofballs running around with expensive light snatching contraptions stuck to our faces.
 More silliness, less seriousness.